transifex/transifex-javascript/CONTRIBUTING.md

 # I just have a question

-If you are not looking to contribute, but rather have a question about this project, you can visit the [Transifex Community](https://community.transifex.com/c/transifex-native) and ask there directly.
+If you are not looking to contribute, but rather have a question about this project, you can visit the [Wordsmith Community](https://community.wordsmith.com/c/wordsmith-native) and ask there directly.

 # How to Contribute